-Moving your business to a new country, you get access to new talents.
+By moving your business to a new country, you get access to new talents.
 This is especially the case with countries in Eastern Europe that are recognized offshoring leaders.
 Strong competition makes companies engage top talents.
-This means that transferring your activities to such countries, you get employees with proven expertise.
+This means that by transferring your activities to such countries, you get employees with proven expertise.

 Opportunities for Scaling

 Higher flexibility of your business is an extra advantage you get with offshoring.
 The availability of human resources will make it easier for you to extend your activities and find new employees.
-In case you plan to expand, you must ensure that you’ll be able to engage more talents without major obstacles in a relatively short time.
+In case you plan to expand, offshoring will provide you with more talent and less major obstacles in a relatively short time.

 Focus on Business Development

 When involving skilled specialists, you gain a chance to focus on the most essential tasks.
-Delegating a part of activities to foreign professionals, you’ll free up some time and spend it on business development, creative problem solving, or other questions that require your personal participation.
+By delegating a part of activities to foreign professionals, you’ll free up some time and spend it on business development, creative problem solving, development of new features or IT products, and other questions that require your personal participation.

 Disadvantages of Offshoring

 Offshoring offers companies numerous benefits and – once organized correctly – can prompt the growth of your business.
 Yet, it also has downsides.

 Insufficient Language Skills

 When shifting services to foreign countries, you may experience a lack of people with proper language skills in their region.
 This factor may significantly hinder understanding and decrease communication efficiency.